 —The New Yorker

-No two graduation dinners are the same, because every cohort of Emma's Torch students designs their own menu.
-For this event, our students collaboratively bring to the table a multi-course menu inspired by flavors of their home countries, with dishes they can confidently and proudly call their own.
-This month’s unique culinary experience will feature our twelfth cohort of students, hailing from Iran, Russia, Burkina Faso, Tibet, and Senegal!
+No two graduation dinners are the same, because each cohort of Emma's Torch students designs each one.
+For this event, our students collaboratively bring to the table a multi-course menu inspired by flavors from their home countries, with dishes they can confidently and proudly call their own.
+This month’s unique culinary experience will feature our 13th cohort of students.

 On September 24, Emma's Torch will toast to our FIFTEENTH cohort of aspiring chefs over a delicious, multi-course dinner spearheaded by acclaimed cookbook author Joan Nathan.
 Joan Nathan has traveled the globe, experiencing the ways food reflects history and culture — from preparations and family traditions to the migrations that have longed shaped human life and history.
 Her magnificent, award-winning books bring this history into our lives and onto our tables.

 Don't miss your chance to meet someone whose global culinary knowledge inspires us all.
 Our graduating students—from Egypt, Guinea-Conakry, Colombia, El Salvador, Macedonia, and the U.S. — will work with Nathan to design dishes that reflect their culinary traditions and dreams.
 Let's send them off with an unforgettable evening!